-In the early 1800s good aul Willy was given a bit of a shock when he was told that his ferries were no longer in good enough condition to be conducting people across the rivers murky waters.
+In the early 1800s, good aul Willy was given a bit of a shock when he was told that his ferries were no longer in good enough condition to take people across the rivers murky waters.

-He was give an ultimatum – either refurbish the ferries to a condition fit for the public or build a bridge across the river.
+He was given an ultimatum – either refurbish the ferries to a condition fit for the public or build a bridge across the river.

 *Spoiler alert* – he built the bridge.

-And why would’t her?!
+And why wouldn’t he?!
 After choosing to scrap the ferries, Willy was granted the right to charge a toll from anyone who crossed the bridge in a contract that was to last 100 years.